-Here is where you’ll find the archive of Pedal Powered Anthropology content that is related to biological anthropology.
+Here is where you’ll find the archive of Everyday Anthropology content that is related to biological anthropology.

 The Handy Man Can–A brief introduction to the bunch that potentially founded our genus, Homo habilis